-As the coordinating agency for APEC, one of the 6 original international organizations participating in the initiative, IEEJ collects the monthly oil data from the 21 member economies.
+As the coordinating agency for APEC, one of the 6 original international organizations participating in the initiative, IEEJ collects the monthly oil data from the 21 member economies6.
 Data collection started for the month of January 2001 on which 5 economies submitted their data.
 By December 2001, 19 of the 21 member economies have participated in the initiative.

-&lt;sup>6 The APEC member economies are: Australia; Brunei Darussalam; Canada; Chile; People's Republic of China; Hong Kong, China; Indonesia; Japan; Republic of Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; Philippines; Russia; Singapore; Chinese Taipei; Thailand; United States of America and Viet Nam.
+6 The APEC member economies are: Australia; Brunei Darussalam; Canada; Chile; People's Republic of China; Hong Kong, China; Indonesia; Japan; Republic of Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; Philippines; Russia; Singapore; Chinese Taipei; Thailand; United States of America and Viet Nam.

-The countries'/economies' participation to the initiative is assessed according to three criteria.
 These are sustainability, timeliness and completeness.
 The three criteria would indicate whether the initiative is really contributing to the transparency of the oil market.
 Sustainability would indicate that an economy can provide data on a monthly basis.
 Timeliness and completeness of submitted data will ensure that the initiative can provide complete information on a timely manner to the oil market.